 Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase NV4 Implement a Construction Noise and Vibration Management Plan (CNVMP) to manage noise and vibration impacts Construction Prepare, implement and maintain a Construction Noise and Vibration Management Plan (CNVMP) in consultation with EPA Victoria and relevant councils.
-The CNVMP must comply with and address the Noise and Vibration EPRs, be informed by the noise modelling and monitoring results and must include (but not be limited to): Identification and assessment of noise and vibration sensitive receptors along the project alignment, including habitat for listed threatened fauna likely to be impacted by the project, and the Heide Museum of Modern Art.
-Construction noise and vibration targets as per EPRs NV3, NV5, NV8, NV9, NV10, NV11 and NV12, including any details of conversions between alternative metrics Details of construction activities and an indicative schedule for construction works, including the identification of key noise and/or vibration generating construction activities that have the potential to generate airborne noise and/or surface vibration impacts on surrounding sensitive receivers How construction noise (including truck haulage) and vibration would be minimised (see EPR T2) A requirement for preliminary tests using the actual equipment to validate modelling for vibration and regenerated noise and review, with predictions to be remodelled as necessary and confirm prevention/mitigation/remediation measures confirmed Management actions and notification and mitigation measures to be implemented with reference to the Appendix B and Appendix C of the New South Wales Roads and Maritime Services Construction Noise and Vibration Guideline 2016 (CNVG) Any processes and measures to be implemented as part of the Communications and Community Engagement Plan including managing matters of interest raised by key stakeholders through CCEP processes, and measures concerning complaints management (see EPR SC2) Requirements to assess and manage vibration impacts to scientific or medical establishments to the higher of ambient levels or ASHRAE VC Standards (as defined in the 2015 handbook), or manufacturers equipment levels (unless by agreement with occupant) Measures to ensure effective monitoring of noise and vibration associated with construction with consideration to the construction noise and vibration targets Measures to minimise noise and vibration impacts from temporary traffic diversions and altered access to parking facilities • The Unavoidable Works (as defined in NV3) that would be undertaken, including their location, timing and duration.
+The CNVMP must comply with and address the Noise and Vibration EPRs, be informed by the noise modelling and monitoring results and must include (but not be limited to): • Identification of noise and vibration sensitive receptors along the project alignment, including habitat for listed threatened fauna, likely to be impacted by the project Construction noise and vibration targets as per EPRs NV3, NV5, NV8, NV9, NV10, NV11 and NV12, including any details of conversions between alternative metrics Details of construction activities and an indicative schedule for construction works, including the identification of key noise and/or vibration generating construction activities that have the potential to generate airborne noise and/or surface vibration impacts on surrounding sensitive receivers How construction noise (including truck haulage) and vibration would be minimised (see EPR T2) A requirement for preliminary tests using the actual equipment to validate modelling for vibration and regenerated noise and review, with predictions to be remodelled as necessary and confirm prevention/mitigation/remediation measures confirmed Management actions and notification and mitigation measures to be implemented with reference to the Appendix B and Appendix C of the New South Wales Roads and Maritime Services Construction Noise and Vibration Guideline 2016 (CNVG) Any processes and measures to be implemented as part of the Communications and Community Engagement Plan including measures concerning complaints management (see EPR SC2) Requirements to assess and manage vibration impacts to scientific or medical establishments to the higher of ambient levels or ASHRAE VC Standards (as defined in the 2015 handbook), or manufacturers equipment levels (unless by agreement with occupant) Measures to ensure effective monitoring of noise and vibration associated with construction with consideration to the construction noise and vibration targets Measures to minimise noise and vibration impacts from temporary traffic diversions and altered access to parking facilities • The Unavoidable Works that would be undertaken, including their location, timing and duration.
 The CNVMP must either include a clear rationale for defining works or a list of the type of planned works that constitute Unavoidable Works and response strategies to mitigate the impacts of these Unavoidable Works, with reference to EPA Victoria Publication 1254 Noise Control Guidelines and Appendix B and Appendix C of the CNVG.
-The Independent Environmental Auditor must verify that the proposed Unavoidable Works meet the definition of Unavoidable Works (as defined in NV3) for each instance they are undertaken.
+The Independent Environmental Auditor must verify that the proposed Unavoidable Works meet the definition of Unavoidable Works for each instance they are undertaken.
 Details of Unavoidable Works must be made publicly available.
 For emergency Unavoidable Work, a rationale must be provided to the satisfaction of the Independent Environmental Auditor as soon as practicable.
-The CNVMP will be reviewed and verified by the Independent Environmental Auditor.